Sujan-Naik/Minecraft-World-Generation/README.md

 - Generation of layers of the world
 - Generation of flora and vegetation
 - Small features contained to a chunk (for instance a rock)
-- Larger schematics using the WorldEdit API can also be placed throughout the world, below are some ideas
+- Larger schematics using the WorldEdit API can also be placed throughout the world
+- (this can be done by listening to the ChunkLoadEvent) below are some ideas
   - This could be used to create custom villages for instance
   - Floating sky islands
   - Castles